ibm-js/dtreemap/docs/setup.md

 title: setup
 ---

-# setup a dtreemap project
+# setup a project using dtreemap

-The dtreemap project and in particular the `d-treemap` custom element can be consumed in two forms:
+The `d-treemap` custom element and other modules from the dtreemap project can be consumed in two forms:

 * the dtreemap built AMD layer
 * the dtreemap source AMD modules